pm4ml/on-premise-deploy/README.md

 Open the URL http://localhost:6060 for TTK UI
 Go to `Monitoring` page.

+If you get a "500 Network Error", try opening it in an incognito windw in your browser.

 ### Portal UI

 You can see all the transfers executed in the payment manager portal.